Fatty amine / conditioning agent

 Known concerns

-- Limited independent safety data
+- Limited public cosmetic safety data for this specific compound

 References